 How Often to Clean a Popcorn Ceiling

 Since the texture of popcorn ceilings traps dust, insects, and spider webs, they can become quite dull.
-Luckily, a thorough cleaning once per year will help brighten them and reduce home allergens.
+Luckily, thorough cleaning once per year will help brighten them and reduce home allergens.
 Room corners and areas near HVAC vents should be checked and cleaned more often.
 Cleaning a popcorn ceiling can be a messy job because some of the texture almost always comes loose as you are cleaning.
 Set aside plenty of time to do the job.

 If the ceiling has become discolored by roof leaks, heavy cooking grease, cigarette or fireplace smoke even from gas fireplaces, it is nearly impossible to remove these stains by simply cleaning.
 A better choice is to use a stain-blocking primer and then repaint the ceiling to brighten the room.